f0nkey/f0nkey/README.md

 <hr>

-I like to [play guitar](https://streamable.com/a4v302), eat oreos with milk, and take on projects larger than I can chew!
+I like to [play guitar](https://streamable.com/a4v302), and take on projects larger than I can chew!

 I am a senior in college getting a BBA in Management Information Systems.